devicerCode/LEDmap/README.md

 ### Ouput style

-Currently there's one useable output style - outputting byte values (0-255) for each coordinate in the format:
+Currently there's one useable output style when you save the mapping - outputting byte values (0-255) for each coordinate in the format:

 ```
 struct map2d {